mjculross/Teensy-RV-Leveling-Helper/README.md

       5) update the display with the current results once per second (& average all values otherwise)
       6) repeat

+CONTACT INFO:

-If you have any questions and/or find any bugs, please contact me at kd5rxt@arrl.net
+If you have any questions, suggestions for improvement, and most especially any bug reports, please contact me at